 SOLLER

 Soller is home to a lovely village square surrounded by a gorgeous church, al fresco dining, gelato and little boutiques.
-There is a historic tram that connects Soller to Port de Soller, a fun way to travel between the two.
+There is a historic tram that connects Soller to Port de Soller, a fun way to travel between the two villages.

 VALLDEMOSSA

 Possibly the prettiest village on Mallorca.
-Similar to Deia, Valdemossa is built up a hilltop, but it’s a bit more bustling with a variety of boutiques, cafes, shops and restaurants.
+Similar to Deia, Valldemossa is built up a hilltop, but it’s a bit more bustling with a variety of boutiques, cafes, shops and restaurants.
 Spend an afternoon navigating the maze of cobbled lanes lined with the most potted plants and flowers you’ve ever seen.
-All the feels of a fairytale.

 Cala Pi.